-There are many things about the Christian life that is different from other religions, but the one thing above all else that distinguishes the Christian from the rest of the world, that no other religion has, is the abiding, and indwelling of the Holy Spirit.
+There are many things about the Christian life that differs from other religions, but one distinguishing difference is that no other religion has the indwelling of the Holy Spirit.

-With the Spirit of God living within, the Christian literally becomes the very Temple of God.
-This is the temple mentioned in 1 Cor 6:19 where it speaks of a temple not made with hands.
+With the Spirit of God living within, the Christian becomes the Temple of God, "The temple not made with hands," (2 Cor 5:1).

 Verse 12: "I still have many things to say to you, but you cannot bear them now."

-There were things the disciples simply could not have understood until later when the Spirit was given.
+There were things the disciples could not understand until later, when the Spirit was given.
 They had many things to learn, and the Holy Spirit would guide them.
-There were also things they had to unlearn; such as Jewish traditions and laws.

 Verse 13: "When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come."